BhuvanKalyanGV/Expense-Tracking-System/README.md

 # Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.It stores the data in MySQL database and gives 3 tabs which are adding data, analytics on a range of dates and analytics based on total expenses of each month.

 ## Project Structure